KarthikRIyer/swiftplot/README.md

 ```

 ## Examples
 Here are some examples to provide you with a headstart to using this library.
-Here we will be looking at plots using only the AGGRenderer, but the procedure will remain the same for SVGRenderer and QuartzRenderer too.
-QuartzRenderer is available only on macOS and iOS.
+Here we will be looking at plots using only the AGGRenderer, but the procedure will remain the same for SVGRenderer.
 To use the library in your package, include it as a dependency to your target, in the Package.swift file.

 #### Simple Line Graph